IEC 61511 Guide

 • IEC 61511 Guide

-The technical aspect of calculating “probability of failure” is an attractive one for engineers to get embroiled with, but sadly it hides far more important but less technically appealing issues.
+The technical aspect of calculating the “probability of failure” is attractive for engineers to get to grips with.
+Still, sadly, it hides far more important, albeit less technically appealing, issues.

-Although achieved failure probabilities are certainly part of the requirement for demonstrating integrity, the achievement of specific numerical failure targets is only a very small piece of the functional safety picture.
+Although achieved failure probabilities are certainly part of the requirement for demonstrating integrity, achieving specific numerical failure targets is only a small part of the functional safety picture.

 Background to IEC 61511